 Alternatively you could take bus route 15 from Trafalgars Square to the Tower of London or bus route 9 from Trafalgars Square to Royal Albert Hall.
 Both of these pass some more sights and both are regularly served by the iconic Routemaster busses (the ones with the open platform in the back), so it is sometimes worth to let one bus pass and wait for the next.

-Enjoy the view for free
+Visiting London on a budget: Enjoy the views for free

 London is lacking the high skyscrapers that for example New York has to offer.
 For a very long time in London’s history no building was allowed to stand higher than St. Paul’s.
 In recent years however there have been loads of new additions to London’s skyline, so it is well worth getting high up to appreciate them.